ih8celery/App-Devel-Todo/README.md

 _contents_ key. the contents key is required for a list to be recognized.

+looks for a user level configuration file called $HOME/.todorc.yml

+a project is described in a local file called .todos

 # Subcommands

 before you ask, the subcommands are not in fact "commands"; the actual